• Skip to primary navigation

 • Cut into 3 to 4-inch lengths, removing tough ends of the stems, if any.

-• Mix the gosari with the soy sauce, sugar and garlic.
+• In a pan, mix the gosari with the soy sauce, sugar and garlic.
 Let stand for 10 minutes.

-• Sauté in a skillet with 1 tablespoon of vegetable/canola oil for about 4 to 5 minutes over medium heat.
+• Turn the heat to medium, and sauté the gosari with 1 tablespoon of cooking oil for about 4 to 5 minutes.
 Pour in 1/4 cup of water (or dashima or beef broth).
 Cook for a few more minutes, stirring occasionally, until the liquid is almost gone.
 Add the scallion, sesame oil, and sesame seeds.
 Stir well before turning the heat off.

 Tried this recipe?Mention @koreanbapsang or tag #koreanbapsang!